Xi'an: Economy

-As part of the China Western Development policy, Xi’an became a major target for accelerated attention.
-From 1997 to 2006, the industrial output value of Xi’an's service industry increased at an annual average rate of 13 percent, compared to traditional service industries of 0.74 percent, representing a growth from US$8.113 billion to US$25.85 billion.
-Xi'an is the largest economy of the Shaanxi province, with a GDP of 324.1 billion Yuan in 2010.
-On average this value increases by 14.5 percent annually, and accounts for approximately 41.8 percent of Shaanxi's total GDP.
-At least fifty-eight countries have established over 2,560 enterprises in Xi'an, including nineteen of the Fortune 500 enterprises.
-These include ABB, Mitsubishi, Panasonic, Toshiba, Fujitsu, Coca-Cola Company and Boeing.
+As part of the China Western Development policy, Xi'an became a major target for accelerated attention, particularly in information technology, advanced materials, aerospace, energy, and chemical engineering.
+From 1997 to 2006, the industrial output value of Xi'an's service industry increased at an annual average rate of 13 percent, compared to traditional service industries of 0.74 percent, representing a growth from US$8.113 billion to US$25.85 billion.

 In 2020, Xi'an was ranked as a Beta- (global second tier) city by the Globalization and World Cities Research Network.
-Xi'an is also one of the world's top 100 financial centers, according to the Global Financial Centres Index.
+Xi'an was ranked in 2020 as one of the world's top 100 financial centers, according to the Global Financial Centres Index.

 Important industries include equipment manufacturing, tourism, and service outsourcing.
 The manufacturing industry had an annual output of RMB 36.5 billion, accounting for 44.5 percent of the city's total.
 Furthermore, as one of China's four ancient capitals, Xi'an's many cultural sites, including the Terracotta Army, the City Wall of Xi'an, and the Famen Temple, make tourism an important industry as well.
-In 2010, 52 million domestic tourists visited Xi'an, earning a total income of RMB 40.52 billion.
+In 2019, tourists visiting Xi'an exceeded 300 million, earning a total income of RMB 314.6 billion.
 On average, revenue increases by 36.4 percent per year, and foreign-exchange earnings (530 million in 2009) increase by around 35.8 percent.

 Xi'an is also one of the first service outsourcing cities in China, with over 800 corporations in the industry.
 The city's output value from this sector exceeded RMB 23 billion in 2008.
 Employment in the sector doubled from 1997 to 2006, from a base of 60,000, and computer consulting also doubled from 16,000 to 32,000.
 As a result of the importance of the software-outsourcing industry, the city planned construction of a Software New Town, which is scheduled to be completed in 2015 with 30 billion RMB investment.
 Other major export goods include lighting equipment and automobile parts, while its major import goods are mechanical and electrical products.
 Internationally, Xi'an's largest trade partner is the United States.

+The Xi'an International Trade and Logistics Park covers about thirty-five square miles and was conceived of as model for logistics-based urbanization.
+The park is a major dry port and rail container center.
+More China-Europe Freight Train (CEFT) rails depart from or return to Xi'an than any other city.